mariomui/_dataview-views-and-macros/~view-for-listing-highlighted-text-in-current-file.md

 ```
 ## About

-This [[Partial-dataview]] scrapes the entire document for highlighted text and displays it with a checkbox.
+This [[Partial-dataview,vis-Noteshippo]] scrapes the entire document for highlighted text and displays it with a checkbox.

 Its primary goal is to offer a controlled way to create outlines without depending on [[floating-toc-plugin,ad-finem-ObsidianMD]].